arthi2900/app1/docs/prd.md

 ### 2.4 Student
 - View my class, section, subjects, and teachers
-- Exam participation (for assigned school only)
-- View tests assigned to my class and section
-- Result viewing (own results only)
-- Access to past exam reports (own reports only)
+- Profile editing capability
-- Profile editing capability\n- Linked to specific school from school master list
+- Linked to specific school from school master list
-- **School-based isolation**: Can only view exams, results, and personal information from their assigned school
+- **School-based isolation**: Can only view personal information from their assigned school
 - **Visibility Rules**:
-  - ✅ Can view: Only their own profile details, Personal exam data, results, and assigned content
+  - ✅ Can view: Only their own profile details, Personal information, and assigned content
   - ❌ Cannot view: Other students, Teachers, Principal, Admin\n
 ### 2.5 User Profile Information
 All users (Admin, Principal, Teacher, Student) will have the following profile information: